TIPS FOR MOTIVATING STAFF BEHIND THE BAR

 There is no better time to celebrate, reward and motivate your team, than right now!
 Shay Chamberlain, General Manager of Black Pearl offers tips for managers on how to inspire, energise and make your team feel valued.

 Recent years have taught us just how important the lines of communication between venue owner, manager and staff are.
-It has been a highly stressful and anxious time for everyone so managing expectations and strengthening communication has been vital.
+Managing expectations and strengthening communication has been vital.
 Our team really value this open, transparent approach.

 We are a small bar with a tight knit team, the majority of the team having worked at the venue for at least two years.
 This has been an enormous advantage for us to navigate through these challenging times.
 We were already aware of each other's strengths and weaknesses, professionally and personally, which allowed us to support each other through whatever could arise.